-Throughout the turning of the Sunwheel and the cycle of our Ceremonial year, we celebrate and honour the Tree Wheel and its seasons with our native Trees – In connection with the living harmony of our lives and with the lives of our Ancestors!
+Throughout the turning of the Sunwheel and the cycle of our Ceremonial year, we celebrate and honour the Tree Wheel and its seasons with our native Trees, in connection with the living harmony of our lives and the lives of our Ancestors!

 Since man first walked the Earth, we have lived in harmony with the Trees.
 They have protected us with their shape and form, they have given up their wood for us, for building, for walkways and fencing, for tools and for burning - to keep us warm!

 As man’s knowledge grew, we learned the true value of Trees!

-We shared in their Earthly connection and their breath of life, as they fed, sheltered, and healed us, each species, unique in our connection of understanding!
+We shared in their Earthly connection and their breath of life, as they fed, sheltered, and healed us, each species, unique in our connection and understanding!

 We learned the art of coppicing with standards and how-to live-in harmony with the Trees, giving them the living life cycle of renewal and the strength of new growth.
-We learned how to manage and help the woodland and found the wisdom of understanding with the harmony of nature and the Lands of the Earth.
+We learned how to manage and help the woodland to thrive and found the wisdom of understanding with the harmony of nature and the Lands of the Earth.

-Britain was once an island of Trees, over the ages laying down their bed of leaves, branches and deadwood of foundation and fertility - feeding the wonderous multitude of life and the drive of nature!
+Britain was once an island of Trees, over the ages laying down their bed of leaves, branches and deadwood of foundation and fertility - feeding the wonderous multitude of life and the living drive of nature!

 We are losing our understanding with the Trees and their importance in our lives, we have neglected the woodlands that now remain, or have replaced them with quick growing – profitable Trees!

-We import most of our wood from abroad and yet our natural woodlands stand tangled and strangled.
-We should manage our woodlands and breathe new life into them and live in harmony with the energy and fertility of the Earth, her Trees, and the life of the Tree Wheel!
+We import most of our wood from abroad and yet our natural woodlands stand tangled and strangled, we should manage our woodlands, breathe new life into them and live in harmony with the energy and fertility of the Earth, her Trees, and the life of the Tree Wheel!

 Hawk Elderin & Morien Ravenstone